Appsilon/data.validator/README.md

 Load the package and use `File -> New File -> R Markdown -> From template -> Simple structure for HTML report summary`.
 Then modify the template adding custom title, or graphics with leaving the below points unchanged and specify the path inside `save_report`'s `template` parameter.

-# How can the package be used in production
+# How the package can be used in production?

 The package was successfuly used by Appsilon in production enviroment for protecting Shiny Apps against beeing run on incorrect data.